Name: Jo Skillman

 Location: Houston, TX, USA

-I’m a fiend for warm colours—especially the burgundy/red-orange/fuchsia/ice pink combos I’ve been seeing in interior design lately.
+I’m a fiend for warm colours.
+Especially the burgundy/red-orange with fuchsia/ice pink combos I’ve been seeing a lot lately.

 I'm into vintage of every era.
 I have a particular love for the boldness and linear nature of Art Deco, and I once centred an entire campaign on mid-century clip art I found at an estate sale.